-In addition to the symmetry-protected BIC, resonant states in its vicinity have attracted significant interest due to their extremely high-$Q$ factors~\cite{koshelev2018asymmetric,liu2019high,wu2019giant,sun2023infinite}.
-For analyzing resonant states near the $\Gamma$ point, conventional perturbation theory for non-degenerate states cannot be directly applied, even though these states are not exactly degenerate.
+In addition to the symmetry-protected BIC, the resonant states in its vicinity have attracted significant interest owing to their extremely high $Q$ factors~\cite{liu2019high, koshelev2018asymmetric, wu2019giant, sun2023infinite}.
+The conventional perturbation theory for non-degenerate states cannot be directly applied to the analysis of the resonant states near the $\Gamma$ point, even though these states are not exactly degenerate.
 Instead, a perturbative approach within a near-degenerate subspace must be employed.
-This approach resembles that for degenerate states, with the key modification of introducing a small wavevector $q$.
+This approach resembles that for degenerate states, with the key modification involving the introduction of a small wavevector $q$.
 The resulting eigenvalues are determined as follows:

 It is evident that the eigenvalues converge to those in the degenerate case shown in equation~(\ref{eq:eigen-sys-pertur-degeneracy}) as $q \to 0$.
-The corresponding eigenstates closely resemble their degenerate counterparts, with the primary modification being the replacement of the original zero-order wave functions $|\psi_{\pm}^{(0)}\rangle = \frac{1}{\sqrt{2}} (|{-}m\rangle \pm |m\rangle)$ by
+The corresponding eigenstates closely resemble their degenerate counterparts, except for the replacement of the original zero-order wave functions $|\psi_{\pm}^{(0)}\rangle = \frac{1}{\sqrt{2}} (|{-}m\rangle \pm |m\rangle)$ by

 Here, the phase angles